 DescriptionMonument Valley is a visual puzzle game inspired by the art of M.C.
 Escher, Japanese prints and minimalist 3D design.
 The player leads Princess Ida, the main character, through mazes of optical illusions and impossible objects towards the map's exit.
-Along the way, the player interacts with the game's architectural landscape by moving and rotating platforms and pillar animals, and creating bridges, all the while trying to avoid crow people (secondary characters) who cannot harm her, but block Ida's path.
+Along the way, the player interacts with the game's architectural landscape by moving and rotating platforms and pillar animals, and creating bridges, all the while trying to avoid crow people (secondary characters) who cannot harm Ida, but block her path.
 New elements such as buttons, passages and manipulation are gradually introduced with each new level.
 There are also often small sequences that further the story.
 By pinching it is possible to zoom in.
 It is possible to enter a camera mode to compose a take on the artwork, which can be subsequently saved and shared.
-The game places high value the visual experience and accompanying soundscape.
+The game places high value on the visual experience and accompanying soundscape.

 Later game updates unlocked a new free chapter Ida's Dream and also made available a new eight-chapter story Forgotten Shores as an in-app purchase.

 - Genre: Optical illusion / Perspective puzzles

 |GameZebo||Apr 07, 2014||90|

 |Pocket Gamer UK||Apr 03, 2014||9 out of 10||90|

 There are currently no topics for this game.